lagbolt/library/A Cookbook of Catalog Errors.md

 ###### Where's the light at the end of the tunnel?

 Where the tunnel?
-Three things would help to figure out what kind of catalog enhancement might be useful:
+Three things would help to figure out what kind of catalog enhancement might be useful for LGBTIA+ material:

 1. Going through at least some of the tagged items to see if the subject heading should be added;
 2. Looking at search logs to see how often each type of search is used with LGBTIA+ search terms;
-3. Talking to LGBTIA+ specifically about how they use the catalog.
+3. Talking to LGBTIA+ patrons specifically about how they use the catalog.

 #### Automated Checks Using MARC Records

 I don't have access to MARC records from Calgary Public Library, and at the time of writing, I don't have the time to scrape and analyze them.
 What follows is some tests and checks I have run on other datasets using Python and SQL.
 In some cases, the Python code is available.

-Remember that these checks are meant to act just as a sieve, and return a set of records that justify further checking, possibly by hand.
+Remember that these checks are meant to just act  as a sieve, and return a set of records that justify further checking, possibly by hand.

 ###### Normal Stuff

-You probably already have tools for checking normal stuff, like a 6xx field with second indicator = 7 but no $2 subfield.
+You probably already have tools for checking normal stuff, like a record with no 6xx fields, or a 6xx field with second indicator = 7 but no $2 subfield.

 ###### A useful summary report